jencruzcallejas/FinalProject/diary-app/README.md

 </p>

 <h3>#2 Temporary reassignment of weather data </h3>
 <p>For testing purpose in Part One, the weather variable is set to the location data, instead of using the fetch weather API.
-This is a temporary issue and is only used for testing purposes.</p>
+This is a temporary issue and is only used for testing purposes.
+After ensuring success, the weather variable was then set to a fetch from the OpenWeather API</p>

 ## API Testing Results